Fiber Frequently Asked Questions

 How will billing for the Providence City Fiber Network and internet service work?

-Details are still being finalized, but it is anticipated that residences will have an added amount to their standard utility bill which is used by the city to pay for the fiber infrastructure and operation.
-For residents Residents will have an added amount to their standard utility bill which is used by the city to pay for the fiber infrastructure and operation.
-For residents that choose only the basic or no service, this amount will be $10.
+Residents will have an added amount to their standard utility bill which is used by the city to pay for the fiber infrastructure and operation.
+For residents that choose only the basic or no service, this amount is be $10.
 For residents that subscribe to a faster internet speed, the amount on the utility bill will be increased according to the subscription chosen.
 The internet service provider (ISP) that you choose will bill you separately for their services.
-The total amount billed is expected to be ~$65 for 250 Mbps service and ~$75 for 1 Gbps service – though it is possible that the billing amount from the ISP may vary dependent on your chosen ISP and requested services.
+The total amount billed is expected to be ~$65 for 250 Mbps service and ~$75 for 1 Gbps service – though it is possible that the billing amount from the ISP may vary depending on your chosen ISP and requested services.

 Will Providence City need to add staff to operate, maintain, and run the Fiber Network?